 If wood pellets are left in their original bags, they may become perforated.
 When a pellet bag is punctured, it is exposed to oxygen or moisture.

-Original pellet bags that acquire moist or wet may degrade, resulting in a squandered product.
+Original pellet bags that acquire moisture or wet may degrade, resulting in a squandered product.

 If these pellets become moist, they might grow mold or fungus in addition to degrading.
 Smoking wood pellets contaminated with mold or fungus might contaminate your food and make you sick.